 Insurance does not eliminate AI risk, but it can help organizations transfer certain financial exposures associated with AI-related harm.
 Traditional insurance products are increasingly being examined for their applicability to AI-driven losses.

 Insurers evaluate AI risk by looking at factors such as system purpose, data sources, governance controls, human oversight, and compliance practices.
-Coverage decisions often depend on how well an organization manages and documents these risks.
+In many cases, organizations are expected to demonstrate structured oversight through mechanisms such as an AI accountability framework and defined internal review bodies like an AI governance committee.
+Coverage decisions often depend on how well these governance processes are implemented and documented.

 Importantly, insurance coverage for AI-related incidents is rarely automatic and may vary significantly depending on policy language and how an AI system is used.